Trump and von der Leyen agree EU-US deal on US President’s Scotland visit

 The bloc will face 15% tariffs on most of its goods including cars, semiconductors and pharmaceuticals entering America.

-The US and European Union have agreed a trade deal on Donald Trump’s visit to Scotland, bringing months of difficult negotiations to a close.
+Donald Trump said the US and EU had agreed the “biggest deal ever made” after a high-stakes meeting with Ursula von der Leyen on the second full day of his private visit to Scotland.

-The bloc will face 15% tariffs on most of its goods including cars, semiconductors and pharmaceuticals entering America rather than a 30% levy previously threatened by the US President.
+The bloc is set to face 15% tariffs on most of its goods including cars, semiconductors and pharmaceuticals entering America rather than a 30% levy previously threatened by the US President.

 The two leaders met at the US President’s Turnberry golf resort in Ayrshire on Sunday to hammer out the broad terms of the agreement, the detail of which is due to be fleshed out in the coming weeks.